 When it comes to hot tubs, it’s important to be cautious when consuming alcohol.
 The combination of alcohol and high water temperatures can lead to dehydration more quickly than you may realize.

-To maintain hydration, be sure to drink water regularly while enjoying your time in the tub.
+Drink water regularly while enjoying your time in the tub to maintain hydration.
 Additionally, it’s a good idea to consume alcohol at a slower pace than you normally would.
 Overconsumption may cause dizziness or nausea.

 It’s also important to consider the comfort of others when consuming alcohol in a shared hot tub environment.
-Be mindful of your behavior and try to maintain a friendly atmosphere for everyone to enjoy.
+Be mindful of your behavior and maintain a friendly atmosphere for everyone.

 Eating in the Hot Tub